The Crown releases first look at Will and Kate from its sixth and final season

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-A third showcases Bellamy’s Kate attending a college lecture, with Will in the background.
+A third shows Bellamy’s Kate attending a college lecture, with Will in the background.

 In the final photo, an “off duty” McVey and Bellamy are pictured standing outside Northpoint Cafe in St Andrews, where Kate and Will are claimed to have met.